flyjeray/py-face-alarm/README.md

 use run.bat script to open both scripts (just saves times)

 after bot.py starts, run /start to activate bot and tie it to your chat.
+It won't retie to another chat until script is restarted.